thaibirding.com by Nick Upton

 Travel Information

+Getting to Doi Chiang Dao is fairly easy.
+If travelling by bus from Bangkok then one must go to the Mor Chit terminal, from where there are lots of buses every day to Chiang Mai.
 From Chiang Mai take a bus from the Chang Puek (Albino elephant) bus station to TaTorn; these leave about once every hour.
 Tell the conductor that you will get off at Chiang Dao and he will tell you when to get off: the journey takes about 2.5 hours.
 In Chiang Dao walk northwards along the road to the junction for Chiang Dao cave which is signposted in English and wait for a motorcycle taxi.
 Sometimes one has to wait for 15-20 minutes for the motorcycle but I do not suggest walking as it is about 5 Kms; not that far, but in the heat it is a long way.
 When a motorcycle taxi turns up simply tell the driver Malee's or Chiang Dao Nest, whichever you have chosen, and the driver will take you there.

 If coming from the north it is a simple affair to catch the same bus from TaTorn to Chiang Mai getting off at Chiang Dao.
 The bus terminal in TaTorn is on the south side of the river.
 The journey from TaTorn to Chiang Dao takes about 3 hours.

 Whilst staying at Doi Chiang Dao most birders want to take a trip to Den Ya Kat near the summit for the high altitude birds and this can be tricky.
 First one must get a permit to drive to DYK at park headquarters near Malee's; this is a simple affair.
 Then drive back to Chiang Dao (where there is a petrol station) and turn south towards Chiang Mai.
-After precisely 4.9 Kms there is a sign which says "checkpoint 20 Km" which has replaced the former green-roofed bus shelter landmark.
+After precisely 4.9 Kms there is a sign which says "checkpoint 20 Km" which has replaced the former green-roofed bus shelter landmark that is quoted in old trip reports.
 A series of roads on the right all go towards the dirt track that heads up the mountain and one must simply twist and turn through the maze of roads until they funnel into one.
 Once this turns into a dirt track the quality deteriorates rapidly.
 If there has been wet weather the track is very hazardous and a 4-wheel drive vehicle is a must.
 In the dry season a regular vehicle may be sufficient - maybe not: click here for details of a trip here in 2002.

 Finding Birds